kubohiroya/sheet2form/README.md

 1. Setup a trigger to execute function `onOpen` with spreadsheet `onOpen` event.
 1. Execute function `onOpen`.

 ## Usage

+Execute the functions from customized menu `sheet2form` in the spreadsheet UI.

 ### exportForm

-Create/update your Google Form items and preferences by converting Google Spreadsheet content values in a certain format.
+To create/update your Google Form items and preferences by converting Google Spreadsheet content values in a certain format.

 #### `executeForm`

- 1. Execute the function `exportForm` from customized menu `Form I/O` in the spreadsheet UI.
+ 1. Execute the function `exportForm` from customized menu `sheet2form` in the spreadsheet UI.
  1. Your Google Form items and preferences, with using `title` row value and ActiveSheet of ActiveSpreadsheet, are created/updated.

 #### `executeForm...`

- 1. Execute the function `exportForm...` from customized menu `Form I/O` in the spreadsheet UI.
+ 1. Execute the function `exportForm...` from customized menu `sheet2form` in the spreadsheet UI.
  1. The inputDialog window (Step 1 of 3) popups, then fill in the form title (default is using `title` row value).
  1. The inputDialog window (Step 2 of 3) popups, then fill in the Spreadsheet ID or URL to convert (default is using ActiveSpreadsheet).
  1. The inputDialog window (Step 3 of 3) popups, then fill in the index number of sheet to convert (default is using ActiveSheet).